anadon/sfs-settings/docs/source/guides/environment_variables.rst

 Working with Environment Variables
 ==================================

-This guide explains how to work with environment variables in python-settings.
+This guide explains how to work with environment variables in sfs-settings.

 Basic Usage
 -----------

-Environment variables are a common way to configure applications.
-Python-settings makes them easy to use:
+Environment variables are a common way to configure applications. sfs-settings makes them easy to use:

 .. code-block:: python

-    from python_settings import set_env_var_locally
+    from sfs_settings import set_env_var_locally

     # Set DATABASE_URL from environment variable
     set_env_var_locally("DATABASE_URL")